dbylberi/dbylberi/README.md

 🔹 Constantly exploring new techniques and tools
 🔹 Dreaming of a future as a ethical hacker hunter

-- 🤔 I’m looking for help with Cybersecurity
+- 🟥 I’m looking for help with Cybersecurity
-- 📫 How to reach me: ylbergovori@gmail.com
+- ⬛ How to reach me: ylbergovori@gmail.com
-- 💬 Ask me about what you desire
-- 😄 Pronouns: he/him
-- ⚡ Fun fact: Obssesed with cats